Cockroach problem? If you have a cockroach infestation, it's most likely you have one or both of the 2 main species

 German Cockroach (Blattella germanica).
 This small species, light amber in colour, infests kitchens, water heaters, fridges and stoves.
 It is a prolific breeder and can take as little as 40 days to develop from hatchling to adulthood.
-It is commonly transported to new locations in food packages, cardboard boxes and the like.
+It is commonly transported to new locations in food packages, and cardboard boxes.
 Successful treatment of this pest involves close attention to cracks and crevices.